Please order early for Xmas, orders received after 15th December may not arrive until the New Year

 There are many satellites visible to the naked eye, even the shuttle itself can be spotted but most move too fast to catch in a telescope.
 Many modern goto telescopes use a system that allows you to see them pass through by means of a countdown timer.
 To check sighting information in your location please visit the NASA website Click here

-Jupiter will be visible in the South once again revealing it's cloud belts and moons through telescopes from 60mm or larger.
+Jupiter will be visible high in the South once again in the winter revealing it's cloud belts and moons through telescopes from 60mm or larger.
 Even modest binoculars will show the moons strung out in a line close to the giant planet.

 Jupiter is a favourite for new astronomers and old with the ever changing cloud structure and the clearly visible moons circling the giant planet.

-Jupiter will reach opposition November 3rd 2023 and remain visible from Autumn through Winter.
+Jupiter will reach opposition December 7th2024 and remain visible from Autumn through Winter.

-The ringed planet will be visible throughout the summer and Summer and Autumn of 2023, reaching opposition on August 27th.
+The ringed planet will be visible throughout the Summer and Autumn of 2024, reaching opposition on September 8th.

 The rings are spectacular and are easily visible even through instruments as small as 60mm.